NeuroTechX/ntx_slack_archive/eegdata.md

  >danielao there's a forum post about auxiliary electrodes for Muse here: <http://forum.choosemuse.com/t/auxilliary-electrodes/839/3> For the SSVEP experiment I used a dry hairpin electrode.
 As for multiple electrodes, you can connect only one aux electrode on Muse 2016 (up to 2 with Muse 2014).

+9/28/2017 4:48 PM

+ **danielao** :

+ >Hi hubertjb.
+Thanks for replying.
+I did see that thread but it didn't really come to a conclusion (especially for newbies to homemade electrodes like myself).
+It was still unclear whether I could actually buy a dry electrode that connects to micro-USB.
+Enigma44 had the clearest answer so I'll look into that and your suggestion of a dry hairpin electrode.